Esc

 YANG: the schema behind every modern network API

-A practical guide to YANG data models — the modeling language that defines what NETCONF, RESTCONF, and gNMI actually transport, and why it matters for network automation and AI agents.
+A reference guide to YANG data models — the modeling language that defines what NETCONF, RESTCONF, and gNMI actually transport, and how to work with it.

 Contents

-Every modern network management protocol — NETCONF, RESTCONF, gNMI — transports structured data between a client and a network device.
-But none of them define the shape of that data.
-They’re the transport.
-Something else has to describe what fields exist on an interface, what parameters a BGP neighbor takes, what values are legal for an admin-status.
-That something is YANG.
+NETCONF, RESTCONF, and gNMI move structured data between a client and a network device.
+None of them define the shape of that data.
+YANG does.
+It describes what fields exist on an interface, what parameters a BGP neighbor takes, what values are legal for an admin-status.
+The protocols are the transport.
+YANG is the schema.

 Core constructs

-The standard way to visualize a YANG model is pyang -f tree.
-Here’s the output for ietf-interfaces — the model that defines the base interface data structure every vendor implements:
+pyang -f tree is the standard way to visualize a YANG model.
+Here’s ietf-interfaces — the base interface data structure every vendor implements:

 module: ietf-interfaces